 “Such opposition implies that we should make it our policy to confront sex discrimination on principle only when it affects a certain threshold number of people.
 The implications of this stance are that, as a nation, we should be concerned with prenatal sex-discrimination only when the problem becomes so extreme that the birth ratios match those of other countries with extreme bias,” Higgins added.

 Higgins continued, “Evidence would suggest that families who have had two previous daughters and who come from communities that traditionally favor sons will most likely feel pressure to give birth to a son at some point in their lives, even if they reside in a free society.
 Heritage and deeply-ingrained cultural practices cannot be easily discarded.”

 Despite known cultural pressures, the abortion industry does little to thwart the problem.

 Although outspoken abortionist Leah Torres claims she has never been asked to commit a gender-based abortion, she seemed reluctant to condemn them, writing on Twitter, “Maybe if we started treating girls like equal members of society, people would stop choosing to avoid giving birth to them….
 I don’t understand how you think the misogyny in our culture is separate from your claim of “sex-selective abortion.”
 When asked more specifically about sex-selection abortions, Torres replied, “I do what is medically indicated: an abortion if someone is pregnant and doesn’t want to be.
 I don’t ask for reasons beyond that medical one.”

 Each preborn baby girl targeted for death because of her gender is an individual human person.
-Listen to the testimony of this near-victim, whose mother sought a sex-selective abortion in California:

 “Like” Live Action News on Facebook for more pro-life news and commentary!